 The Company has five production facilities from which it produces and sells alcohols to its customers through Kinergy.
 Kinergy enters into back-to-back sales contracts with its customers under exclusive intercompany sales agreements with each of the Company's five production facilities.
 Kinergy also acts as a principal when it purchases third party fuel-grade ethanol which it resells to its customers.
-Finally, Kinergy has an exclusive sales agreement with a third-party owned fuel-grade ethanol production facility under which it sells the facility's fuel-grade ethanol for a fee plus the costs to deliver the ethanol to Kinergy's customers.
-These sales are referred to as third-party agent sales.
-Revenue from these third-party agent sales is recorded on a net basis, with Kinergy recognizing its predetermined fees and any associated delivery costs.
+Finally, for the years ended December 31, 2022 and 2021, Kinergy had exclusive sales agreements with certain third-party owned fuel-grade ethanol production facilities under which it sold the facilities' fuel-grade ethanol for a fee plus the costs to deliver the ethanol to Kinergy's customers.
+These sales were referred to as third-party agent sales.
+Revenue from these third-party agent sales was recorded on a net basis, with Kinergy recognizing its predetermined fees and any associated delivery costs.
+Kinergy has terminated these contracts, and as a result, did not have any related sales for the year ended December 31, 2023.